Artificial grass can be used to replace natural grass or to add beauty and comfort to your patio, balcony or lawn. It’s simple to install.

-First, prepare the base by getting rid of all vegetation and dirt.
-To create a level surface for your turf then add a layer sand to the base and a geotextile membrane.
+First, prepare the base by eliminating all vegetation and dirt.
+To create an even surface for your turf, add a layer of sand over the base, and a geotextile membrane.

 Laying the Grass

 It is crucial to correctly lay artificial grass when installing it.
 This includes removing weeds, grass as well as preparing the ground, then installing the turf.